agleontyev/agleontyev/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a scientist interested in application of machine learning, statistics and data visualization to answer political, psychological and economic questions.
+bio: I am a scientist interested in applyting machine learning, statistics and data visualization techniques to answer political, psychological and economic questions.

 education: